 Several types of retirement accounts are available.
 They vary based on factors like tax advantages and filing status, income requirements and limits, and age limits for contributions and withdrawals.
 The main difference between them is when you pay income taxes on your contributions.

 Another important difference is the amount that you can contribute every year.
 Traditional IRAs, for example, allow a maximum contribution of $6,000 for an individual whose tax status is "single" and under the age of 50.
 Roth 401(k) plans, on the other hand, allow a single tax filer to contribute up to $19,500 annually.
 Use the calculator below to explore the maximum amount that you can contribute to your retirement accounts.

-You have until tax-filing day (usually April 15) of the next year to make contributions for the current year.
-For example, for 2020 IRA contributions, you could contribute anytime during 2020 and up until April 15, 2021.
+You have until Tax Day of the next year to make contributions for the current year.
+For example, for 2020 IRA contributions, you could contribute anytime during 2020 and up until the tax deadline of May 17, 2021.

 Starting to plan for retirement?
 Smart move!
 The earlier you start saving, the more time your money has to grow.
 Use the checklist below to help you get started.

 Get financially fit.
 Pay off debt, cut unnecessary expenses, create a budget and stick to it.

 Make saving a priority.
 Compare your income to expenses, so you'll know how much you can save.
 Start saving every month.

 Pocket windfalls.
 If you get a tax refund, inheritance, or insurance settlement, or even win the lottery, set aside most of the money toward retirement and other savings goals.